As I always hold aside ONE seat per event for a special guest, I assured her this would be fine.

 Receiving awards doesn’t make you any extra special or important.
 Living a well-enjoyed life, filled with love and laughter shared with family and friends (and the world) is where it’s at.

-At that point in the seminar, we began assembly of our Vision Boards.
+At that point in the event, we began assembly of our Vision Boards.

 After sharing her story with us, Eileen sprang to the stack of magazines, pulling brightly colored pictures from the pages for her board.